For Enquiries or to Book

 Tour Code: KR3

-We use 'Scupper Pro' sit-on-top kayaks for all trips, (we do have 2 person canoes for those who wish to use them).
+We use a range of 'Scupper Pro' sit-on-top kayaks or 2 person canoes, (mainly for adult/child or couple pairing).
 The sit on tops are self draining, comfortable and very stable.
+The canoes are 4.5m open style polypropelene suited for touring.
 Many of our guests have never paddled before.
 Our fully qualified and accredited guides ensure that this is not a problem.
-Feedback highlights that paddling your own vessel, adds to the experience.
-Special needs clients may be escorted in a canoe by a guide/chauffer.

 Where We Stop